ihsansh17/telco-churn-prediction/README.md

 - **Key Metric**: Model 2 achieved a **Brier Score** of 0.08 (where 0 is perfect accuracy and 1 is the worst), indicating that the model’s predicted probabilities are closer to the actual outcomes (0 or 1).
 The model is also well-calibrated as can be seen below:
 <img src="assets/calibration_curve.png" width="600">

+## Making Predictions
+1. **Streamlit Web App**: A simple and interactive web application for users to input customer data and receive churn predictions.
+2. **API**: A FastAPI API hosted on AWS Lambda

 ---

 ## Tools & Technologies